dansheffler/dtsheffler.com/_posts/2014-06-28-academic-plain-text.md

+---
+title: Academic Plain Text
+tags: [Sublime, markdown, Link]
+summary: A link to a very good introduction for getting up and running with using markdown for academic writing.
+---

 Many of my colleagues ask how I set up my system for authoring in Markdown with its automatically formated citations and easy output to PDF, DOCX, and HTML, but the learning curve can be quite steep